“Are goats worth it?” And to that one question, I can answer an unequivocal “yes.” New skills are not won easily; they

 My husband thinks I’m impetuous.
 I swiftly smack that thought in the arm.
 I am…passionate.
 I fall in love with an idea and then research it, mull it over, bathe in it until I become obsessed.
 And then, when I am so enamored that I don’t know what to do with myself, I present a full-fledged, new-to-you-but-not-to-me idea to my husband and we get to work.
 So it was with the goats.

 My neighborhood does not allow goats.
 We live on 5 acres in the country, are surrounded by barns and horses, and yet goats are forbidden by the HOA.
 I know!
 What’s a girl to do?
 Why, talk to her neighbors, win their approval with eggs and promises of future goat cheese, and break the rules of course.
 (Please don’t tell my HOA…you can’t see the goats from the road.)

-After researching breeds, reading a slew of books – including Storey’s Guide to Raising Dairy Goats and Deborah Niemann’s Raising Goats Naturally – and spending hours on the incomparable Fias Co Farm blog.
+After researching breeds, assessing the costs, reading a slew of books – including Storey’s Guide to Raising Dairy Goats and Deborah Niemann’s Raising Goats Naturally – and spending hours on the incomparable Fias Co Farm blog.
 I decided to raise Nigerian Dwarf goats.
 They are compact, adorable, and their high butterfat content is rumored to make the best cheese.
 Sold!

 Meeting the Goats